 Gloriosa Lily Care

-Gloriosa lily tubers should be planted in full sun a soil that is rich and well drained.
-Position the tubers horizontally, about 2 to 4 inches deep.
-(Planting deeper will produce shorter vines and more erect plants.)
-Provide a wire trellis for the plant to climb.
+Gloriosa lily tubers should be planted in full sun in soil that is rich and well drained.
+Position the tubers horizontally, about two to four inches deep.
+(Planting deeper will produce shorter vines and more erect plants).
+Provide a trellis for the plant to climb.
 Keep the plants evenly moist during the growing season.
 Fertilizing will prompt larger flowers as well as more vegetative growth.

-In cold-winter regions, gloriosa lily can grown as an annual, Or, it is often planted in containers that can be buried up to the ground for the growing season, then dug up and stored in a protected area for the winter.
-Or, the tubers can be carefully dug up at the end of the growing season, stored for winter, then replanted in the spring.
+In cold-winter regions, gloriosa lily is grown as an annual, Or, it can also be planted in containers that can be buried up to the ground for the growing season, then dug up and stored in a protected area for the winter.
+The tubers can also be carefully dug up at the end of the growing season, stored for winter, then replanted in the spring.

-Since the tubers of this plant spread vigorously, in Australia and several Pacific islands gloriosa lily is classified as invasive.
+Because the tubers spread vigorously, in Australia and several Pacific islands, gloriosa lily is classified as invasive.
 While it has not been yet classified as invasive by any U.S. state, it has escaped cultivation in several areas where the plant is hardy.
-Due to this invasive potential, you may want to grow it only in containers.
+Due to this invasive potential, you might consider growing it only in containers.

 The soil should be rich and provide excellent drainage.
-Sandy or loamy types will work best.
+Sandy or loamy soil are best.
 To enrich the soil, amend it with organic matter.
 Gloriosa lily grows well in neutral to slightly acidic soil.

 Gloriosa lily needs even moisture during the growing season from spring to fall.
 In the absence of rain, water it regularly while making sure there is good drainage, so the plant never sits in soggy, wet soil.